 The single wavelength makes laser light ideal for medical treatments because certain tissues (including hair follicles) only respond to particular wavelengths of light.
 Laser light’s coherence keeps the energy focused and the beam narrow so that it can effectively penetrate deeper into the scalp and reach your hair follicles.

-LEDs, on the other hand, emit light in a range of wavelengths, rather than one specific wavelength.
-Additionally, the beam is incoherent and wider than a laser’s, so it can’t penetrate as far into the scalp.
+LEDs don't emit like lasers.
+LEDs emit light in a range of wavelengths rather than one specific wavelength.
+Additionally, the beam is incoherent and wider than a laser's, so it can't penetrate as far into the scalp.
+That's why LEDs are not effective, like lasers, to reach and stimulate hair follicles.

 Wavelength: Lasers vs LEDs

 According to the Swedish Laser Medical Society, 680 nm is the optimal wavelength of light for reaching and stimulating hair follicle cells.
+Between laser and LED, only lasers can reach this wavelength.
 Since lasers deliver light at one specified wavelength, they can be targeted specifically for this wavelength.

 Because LEDs are neither monochromatic nor coherent, they cannot target this very specific wavelength, and their beams do not actually reach the hair follicle.
 This makes them therapeutically useless when it comes to hair restoration.

-However, it’s important to note that Theradome is the only LPT/LLLT device that delivers the ideal wavelength of 680 nm!
+However, it’s important to note that Theradome is the only LPT/LLLT (Low Level Laser Therapy) device that delivers the ideal wavelength of 680 nm!
 Every other LPT/LLLT device uses cheap lasers that are used for DVDs and CDs, and they are not medical grade lasers as they are used for the consumer electronics industry and NOT for hair growth.

 Theradome, however, creates its own lasers right here in Silicon Valley, California, specifically to deliver 680 nm wavelengths.